arangodb/docs-hugo/site/content/3.11/develop/javascript-api/@arangodb/db-object.md

     auto-generate keys in this case are not aware of all keys which are already used.
     {{< /warning >}}
   - `increment`: The increment value for the `autoincrement` key generator.
-    Not used for other key generator types.
+    Not allowed for other key generator types.
   - `offset`: The initial offset value for the `autoincrement` key generator.
-    Not used for other key generator types.
+    Not allowed for other key generator types.
+  - `lastValue`: the offset value for the `autoincrement` or `padded` key generator.
+This is an internal property for restoring dumps properly.

 - `schema` (object\|null, _optional_, default: `null`):
   An object that specifies the collection-level document schema for documents.